 Debt Free For Life - Start with Small Steps

 Apply any practical advice that is appropriate to your situation.
 However, focus on your situation.
-Don’t live beyond your means is fine, as Bach’s noted, he does not have the answer for everyone.
+Not living beyond your means is fine, as Bach noted.
+However, he does not have the answer for everyone.
 Your tough debt problems need to be dealt with and not brushed away.

 Most importantly, be proactive.
-Making a goal to get debt free is great.
-Remember, if you are struggling to make your payments, or overwhelmed by debt, start by taking the small steps that will bring your debt relief and set you on the road to being debt free for life.
+Making a goal to get debt-free is great.
+Remember, if you are struggling to make your payments or overwhelmed by debt, start by taking the small steps that will bring you debt relief and set you on the road to being debt-free for life.